 A few gems will fit into your standard inventory, but not a lot.
 Therefore I recommend to buy the MacFlex Arms Orange “Rucksack” Core.
-You get the equipment for example at Tammany and Sons in Loreville (Hurston).
+You get the equipment for example at Tammany and Sons in Loreville (Hurston) or in the Mining Support Centers of Refineries.
 This increases your inventory significantly, which means longer mining trips and more profit.
 However, for particularly cold or hot environments you should choose the Novikov or Pembroke suit.

 You should definitely invest in the following for FPS or hand mining:

 |Greycat Pyro RYT Multitool||425||Tammany and Sons, Lorville; Rafineries|